 - Dehydration can cause the heart to race.

-- Low blood sugar, from an eating disorder or higher insulin levels in someone who has diabetes, can lead to slow or extra heartbeats.
+- Low blood sugar, from an eating disorder or insulin doses that are too high in someone who has diabetes, can lead to slow or extra heartbeats.

 - Low levels of potassium, magnesium, or calcium can trigger arrhythmia.
 These electrolyte disturbances can occur after a heart attack or surgery.

 Certain medicines can cause arrhythmia.
 These include medicines to treat high blood pressure and other conditions, including arrhythmia, depression, and psychosis.
 Some people also need to be careful about taking certain antibiotics and over-the-counter medicines, such as allergy and cold medicines.